-We know from neuroscience that sense organs like the eye pick up light information and turn it into electrical signals.
+We know from neuroscience that sense organs like the eye detect light and convert it into electrical signals.
 Parts of our brain, like the visual cortex, process these signals into an image of the world that we can make sense of.
 We have similar systems for hearing, touch, taste, and smell.
-Neuroscientists have also found systems in our brain that engage our attention called the Default Mode Network and the Direct Experience Network.
+Neuroscientists have also found systems in our brain that engage our attention, called the Default Mode Network and the Direct Experience Network.

 The default mode becomes active when our brain assumes that not much is going on and automatically switches our attention to the internal narrative that runs through unfinished business, imaginings, difficulties, or memories that happen to be near the surface.
 These unintentional thoughts are often about the past or future and can be driven by emotions.
 As soon as we enter one of these streams of thought, we disconnect from the here-and-now reality of direct experience.
-Our body and senses may be in the present, but our attention is somewhere else.
-For example, we could be walking on a beautiful coastal path, but rather than enjoying the sun and sea, our attention is drawn to a particular unresolved problem that distracts us from noticing and appreciating our surroundings.
+Our bodies and senses may be in the present, but our attention is elsewhere.
+For example, we could be walking along a beautiful coastal path, but rather than enjoying the sun and sea, our attention is drawn to a particular unresolved problem, distracting us from noticing and appreciating our surroundings.

 The direct experience mode is the opposite of the default mode.
-When the direct experience network is activated in our brain, we are much more aware of our body and senses and experience a more direct connection with the world around us.
-We are no longer time-traveling in the internal narrative in our heads but connected to the here-and-now of the present moment.
+When the direct experience network in our brain is activated, we are much more aware of our bodies and senses and experience a more direct connection with the world around us.
+We are no longer time-travelling in the internal narrative in our heads but connected to the here-and-now of the present moment.

 One of the key steps in developing a more mindful approach is to begin noticing the difference between the indirect world of our thoughts and the reality of direct experience.